 Students at the College are provided a copy of the Code of Student Conduct annually in the form of a link on the College website.
 Hard copies are available upon request from the Office of Student Conduct.
 Students are responsible for having read and abiding by the provisions of the Code of Student Conduct.

-The Code of Student Conduct and the student conduct process apply to the conduct of individual students, both undergraduate and graduate, including professional students and all College-affiliated student organizations.
+The Code of Student Conduct and the student conduct process apply to the conduct of individual students, both undergraduate, graduate, adult including professional students and all College-affiliated student organizations.
 For the purposes of student conduct, the College considers an individual to be a student when an offer of admission has been extended and thereafter as long as the student has a continuing educational College.

-The Code of Student Conduct applies to behaviors that take place on the campus, at College-sponsored events and may also apply off-campus when it is determined that the off-campus conduct affects a substantial College interest.
-A substantial College interest is defined to include:
+The Code of Student Conduct applies to behaviors that take place on the campus, at College-sponsored events, and may also apply off-campus when it is determined that the off-campus conduct affects a substantial College interest.
+A substantial College interest is defined to include, but is not limited to:

 The Code of Student Conduct may be applied to behavior conducted online, via email or other electronic medium.
 Students should also be aware that online postings such as blogs, web postings, chats and social networking sites are in the public sphere and are not private.
 These postings can subject a student to allegations of conduct violations if evidence of policy violations is posted online.
 The College does not regularly search for this information but may take action if and when such information is brought to the attention of College officials.